jessicawyz/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ViewIdSequenceDiagram.puml" />

 ### View all feature
+This feature allows the user to see all current students stored in the app.
 #### Implementation

-The mechanism is similar to list feature in `AddressBook`. parser checks for `-all` flag and execute showing the entire list of students.
+The mechanism is similar to list feature in `AddressBook`.
+Parser checks for `-all` flag using the sequence above and execute showing the entire list of students.

-The feature can return user to the whole list after user uses view -id/view -name function to see specific student.
-A list of students will only be displayed if there are at least 1 student added to TuteeTally.
+The feature can return user to the whole list after user uses `view -id/view -name` function to see specific student.
+A list of students will only be displayed if there is at least 1 student added to TuteeTally.

 Below is a sequence diagram of how view all interacts with multiple classes.